mytechnotalent/Simple-Agent/README.md

 ```

     > Running step f8eb04c0-509d-4379-941f-73d7098d5e39.
 Step input: What is the factorial of 5?
 Calculate step by step detailing all of your thought process and make sure you use the tools provided.
-    [1;3;38;5;200mThought: The current language of the user is: English.
+    Thought: The current language of the user is: English.
 I need to calculate the factorial of 5.
 I will use the 'factorial' tool for this task.
     Action: factorial
     Action Input: {'n': 5}
-    [0m[1;3;34mObservation: 120
+    Observation: 120
-    [0m> Running step 3196981b-f82e-45a6-b322-291c57d27fed.
+    > Running step 3196981b-f82e-45a6-b322-291c57d27fed.
 Step input: None
-    [1;3;38;5;200mThought: I can answer without using any more tools.
+    Thought: I can answer without using any more tools.
 I'll use the user's language to answer.
     Answer: The factorial of 5 is 120.
-    [0mThe factorial of 5 is 120.
+    The factorial of 5 is 120.